Masaba Gupta

-Masaba Gupta (born 2 November 1989) is an Indian fashion designer and an actress with her own label called House of Masaba.
+Masaba Gupta (born 2 November 1989) is an Indian fashion designer and actress, best known as the founder of the fashion label House of Masaba.

 Early life

-Masaba Gupta was born in 1989 and is the daughter of Indian actress Neena Gupta and West Indies cricketer Viv Richards and grew up in Mumbai.
+Masaba Gupta was born in 1988 and is the daughter of Indian actress Neena Gupta and West Indies' former cricketer Viv Richards and grew up in Mumbai.
 Her parents never married and she was raised by her mother, who moved the family from New Delhi to Mumbai.
 Gupta found a father figure in her late maternal grandfather, and when she turned 20 she reconnected with her father and the two now share a strong bond.

 At the age of 8 she wanted to become a tennis player, but stopped training at 16.
 Passionate about dance and music, Gupta wanted to join Shiamak Davar's dance group, but did not when her mother discouraged it.
 She subsequently took up a course in music and dance in London, but dropped out when she felt lonely and homesick.

 She later joined Premlila Vithaldas Polytechnic of SNDT Women's University.

-Masaba has stated that her schooling was sometimes marred with racism from other students.
+Gupta has stated that her schooling was sometimes marred with racism from other students.